Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 _Changes in the rain gauges network:_

 - The relationship between the density of the rain gauges network and dataset differences is uncertain.
-There has been a decrease in the number of daily rain gauges in the Upper Severn, and this has lead to slight increase in the variability (stdev) of rainfall bias between CEH-GEAR and HadUK-Grid in catchments where and when there has been a decrease in rain gauge coverage (**Figures 2 & 10**).
+There has been a decrease in the number of daily rain gauges in the Upper Severn, and this has lead to slight increase in the variability (stdev) of rainfall bias between CEH-GEAR and HadUK-Grid in catchments where and when there are decreases in rain gauges (**Figures 2 & 10**).

 _Rainfall estimates during high-flow events:_